Earth's atmosphere :Composition, Function, Layers, Evolution

 - The F-layer consists of two sub-layers, F1 and F2, and it is the highest layer of the ionosphere, ranging from about 150 to 600 kilometers (93 to 372 miles) above the Earth's surface.

-- The F-layer is the most important for long-distance radio wave propagation.
-It reflects high-frequency radio waves and allows them to travel long distances around the Earth.
+- It reflects high-frequency radio waves and allows them to travel long distances around the Earth.

-- The F2 sub-layer is the most critical and is primarily responsible for the highest frequency radio communication.
+- The F2 layer is the strongest and supports the highest-frequency communication.

 4. G Layer: